forquare/hashbang0.com/content/post/2012-02-08-just-an-update.md

 Outside of work I am working on some bits in the virtual world of [Second Life][1], a good friend of mine creates objects and I have started writing scripts in the [Linden Scripting Language][2] to make his objects more interesting/interactive.

 OH!
 I've got a new iMac!
-A sexy 27" beast, equiped with a 3.4GHz Intel i7, 16GB RAM and an AMD Radeon HD 6970M (2GB).
+A sexy 27" beast, equipped with a 3.4GHz Intel i7, 16GB RAM and an AMD Radeon HD 6970M (2GB).
 It replaces my three year old Mac Pro which I wasn't using to its full potential - so if anyone wants a 2009 Mac Pro (2x Intel Xeon 5500, 6GB RAM) let me know!

 Right, now I've got to work on something interesting for me next post!